mjculross/Teensy-RV-Leveling-Helper/README.md

    This project can be switched between the following two primary modes of operation:
    - RV mode (four points of balance/leveling = four wheels)
-   - Trailer mode (three points of balance/leveling = two wheels and hitch)
+   - Trailer mode (three points of balance/leveling = two wheels and the hitch)

    This project implements the following: